Analytic Approach for Computation of Topological Number of Integrable Vortex on Torus: The Jackiw-Pi equation

 \section{The Jackiw-Pi equation}

-In this section, we inaugurate the Jackiw-Pi vortex equation from some field theoretical point of view.
-We firstly introduce the integrable vortex equations on constant curvature surfaces discussed by Manton \cite{Manton:2016waw} and see the Jackiw-Pi equation is one of the five integrable equations derived from the Abelian Higgs model.
-As an alternative derivation of the Jackiw-Pi equation, we also focus on the non-relativistic Chern-Simons-matter theory.
-We then give the general solutions to the Jackiw-Pi equation in terms of a meromorphic function on a flat plane $\mathbb{R}^2$ and a torus $T^2$.
+In this section, we briefly review the Jackiw-Pi vortex equation emerging from two different field theories.
+In section \ref{sec:manton-five-vortex}, the five integrable vortex equations derived systematically from the Abelian Higgs model on constant curvature surfaces are discussed.
+These equations are classified by Manton \cite{Manton:2016waw}, and the Jackiw-Pi equation is one of them.
+In section \ref{sec:Non-relativ-CS}, the Jackiw-Pi equation as a static equation of the non-relativistic Chern-Simons-matter theory is outlined to justify a stability of the Jackiw-Pi vortices.
+In section 2.3, it is noted that general solutions to the Jackiw-Pi equation are given in terms of a meromorphic function defined on a flat plane $\mathbb{C}$ or a torus $T^2$ in both theories.